 The Radio Television Digital News Foundation offers scholarships for outstanding students and fellowships for young professionals (<10 years experience in the field) pursuing careers in radio, television, or online news.
 Both the Michelle Clark Fellowship and N.S.
 Bienstock Fellowship are given to promising minority applicants.
 Jacque I. Minnotte Health Reporting Fellowship is awarded to a television or radio reporter or producer for excellent health or medical coverage.
 The Vada and Col. Barney Oldfield National Security Reporting Fellowship is given annually to a reporter or producer in radio or television news to help them cover national defense and security issues.

-Deadline: May 31, 2017
+Deadline: Mar 31, 2023

 Ted Scripps Fellowships in Environmental Journalism at the University of Colorado, Boulder

-Deadline: Mar 1, 2017
+Deadline: Mar 1 annually

 UC Berkeley-11th Hour Food and Farming Journalism Fellowship